derf/zlib-deflate-nostdlib/README.md

 **zlib-deflate-nostdlib** provides a zlib decompressor (RFC 1950) and deflate reader (RFC 1951) suitable for 8- and 16-bit microcontrollers.
 It works fine on MCUs as small as ATMega328P (used, for example, in the Arduino Nano) and MSP430FR5994.
 It is compatible with both C (from c99 on) and C++.
-Apart from type definitions for (u)int8\_t, (u)int16\_t, and (u)int32\_t, which are typically provided by stdint.h, it has no external dependencies.
+Apart from type definitions for (u)int8\_t, (u)int16\_t, and (u)int32\_t, which you can provide yourself if stdint.h is not available, it has no external dependencies.

-zlib-deflate-nostdlib is focused on a low memory footprint.
-It is not optimized for speed and uses a pretty naive implementation right now.
+zlib-deflate-nostdlib is focused on a low memory footprint and not on speed.
+Depending on architecture and compilation settings, it requires **1.6 to 2.6 kB of ROM** and **0.5 to 1.2 kB of RAM**.
+Decompression speed ranges from **1 to 5 kB/s per MHz**.
+See below for details and tunables.

 Note: This library *inflates* (i.e., decompresses) data.
 The source files and API are named as such, as is the corresponding function in the original zlib